 Aside from his works on canvas, a wide range of print making techniques, and sculpture, Ghadyanloo is also one of Iran’s foremost public artists.
 After answering an open call from the Municipality of Tehran's Beautification Bureau, Ghadyanloo painted over 100 gigantic murals throughout Tehran between 2004 and 2011.

-After a major public commission in the United States, Mehdi Ghadyanloo's first exhibition for two years entitled Spaces Of Hope will open on 2nd March 2017 in London.
+After a major public commission in the United States, Mehdi Ghadyanloo's first exhibition for two years entitled Spaces Of Hope opened on 2nd March 2017 in London.